initpy/go-book/more-interfaces.rst

         Pop() interface{} //a Pop elements that pops elements from the heap }

-Another example is the `io.ReadWriter`_ interface that is a combinaison of two
+Another example is the `io.ReadWriter`_ interface that is a combination of two
 interfaces: `io.Reader`_ and `io.Writer`_ both also defined in this package.

 .. code-block:: go